Asad-KhanDev/NEXA-AIR/README.md

 ## 📚 Gesture Library

-The Gesture Library provides information about all five supported gestures through dedicated gesture cards, icons, descriptions, and visual presentation.
+A dedicated Gesture Library provides information about the five supported gestures with individual gesture cards, icons, descriptions, and visual presentation.

 ## 💾 Persistent Settings

-Tracking preferences are stored locally using **SharedPreferences** through the application's `Prefs` utility.
+User tracking preferences are stored locally using **SharedPreferences** through the application's `Prefs` utility.

-This allows user configuration to remain available between application launches.

 ---